upenn-raymondmason/website/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
-  - JavaScript (ES6+)
-  - HTML & (S)CSS
+  - SQL
   - React
   - Python
   - Node.js
   - MongoDB
 ---

 Hello!
-I'm Kevin, a software engineer based in Sunnyvale, CA studying in Philadelphia.
+I'm Kevin, a junior at UPenn studying Computer Science and Healthcare Management.

-I enjoy creating things that impact people.
+I enjoy creating products that help people.

-I'm currently a software developing intern at Bloomberg LP.
+I'm currently a software developer intern at Bloomberg LP.

 Here are a few technologies I've been working with recently: